sqlmapproject/sqlmap/Usage.md

 ### Enumerate database's tables

-Switches: `--tables`, `-D` and `--exclude-sysdbs`
+Switches and option: `--tables`, `--exclude-sysdbs` and `-D`

 When the session user has read access to the system table containing information about databases' tables, it is possible to enumerate the list of tables for a specific database management system's databases.

-If you do not provide a specific database with switch `-D`, sqlmap will enumerate the tables for all DBMS databases.
+If you do not provide a specific database with option `-D`, sqlmap will enumerate the tables for all DBMS databases.

-You can also provide the `--exclude-sysdbs` switch to exclude all system databases.
+You can also provide the switch `--exclude-sysdbs` to exclude all system databases.

 Note that on Oracle you have to provide the `TABLESPACE_NAME` instead of the database name.